PacketFire/packetfire_site/content/post/intro-to-bgp.md

 }
 ```

-There are many options that can be specified in the kernel block, and more information on those can be found [here](http://bird.network.cz/?get_doc&f=bird-6.html#ss6.6), however the bulk of of what we want to do is defined by the import/export definitions.
+There are many options that can be specified in the kernel block, and more information on those can be found [here](http://bird.network.cz/?get_doc&f=bird-6.html#ss6.6), however the bulk of what we want to do is defined by the import/export definitions.

 ```
 import none;